garfieldnate/Weka_AnalogicalModeling/README.md

 'outcome' (class label), and 'variable' (feature).
 This software uses the CS terminology internally, but user-facing reports use the AM terminology.

-The running time for analogical modeling is exponential in nature and practice, and thus it is not suitable for very large datasets; exact calculation becomes impractical after about 50 features.
+The running time for analogical modeling is exponential in the number of features (variables); exact calculation becomes impractical after about 50 features.
 Therefore, this tool will automatically use an approximation algorithm when there are 50 or more features.

 ## Features